Real Estate Syndication for Non-Accredited Investors (2026)

 Looking at Real Estate Syndication Case Studies

 Let's assume you have a $25,000 budget for real estate investing and you have decided to use one of the syndication platforms to make an investment.
-Consider three case studies.
+Consider three illustrative case studies.
+These are hypothetical scenarios built from typical platform terms, not guarantees of any return.

 CrowdStreet Case Study